 Book Review || The Seven Spiritual Laws Of Success By Deepak Chopra

-I stumbled across Deepak Chopra’s eBook ‘The seven spiritual laws of success’ through the help of a friend (Hello friend…thank you) during the week and I deeply love and appreciate the powerful words of wisdom in it, if you haven’t read it please do so.
-Been thinking of doing book reviews on the blog for a long time now but I have been a bit skeptical about it because it’s a lot of hard work and if not carefully done, one could get into trouble.
+I stumbled across Deepak Chopra’s eBook ‘The seven spiritual laws of success’ through the help of a friend during the week and I deeply love and appreciate the powerful words of wisdom in it, if you haven’t read it please do so.
+I have been thinking of doing book reviews on the blog for a long time now but I have been a bit skeptical about it because it’s a lot of hard work and if not carefully done, one could get into trouble.

 But I think it’s a great idea all the same, because I may have a library of great books that someone doesn’t have and may want to pick up lessons from.
 And people can get the opportunity to have insights on what a particular book is about.
 You guys also get to contribute, share your thoughts and ideas on what book I could review next, give the book either a thumb up or a thumb down, recommend it for someone or get useful information from it.
 So yes, I will be doing book reviews once every month on this blog.